Tips to help your new lawn flourish.

 Problems & Solutions

-Over the past 30 years, Reynolds Landscape has installed literally hundreds of new lawns.
-There are a number of common but correctable problems that develop on a regular basis.
+Over the past nearly 4 decades, Reynolds Landscape has installed hundreds of new lawns.
+That experience has shown that there are a number of common, but correctable problems that develop.
 If you see these problems happening with your lawn, try these solutions.
 Addressing issues early is always the best advice we can give.

 - Lawn is yellow and seems to have “stalled.”